Yelp/paasta/docs/source/deploy_groups.rst

 Existing service
 ----------------

-Edit your ``deploy.yaml`` and your ``marathon-*.yaml`` and ``chronos-*.yaml`` files to use deploy groups.
+In a local copy of your soa configs, edit ``deploy.yaml`` and your ``marathon-*.yaml`` and ``chronos-*.yaml`` files to use deploy groups.
 For each instance in a deploy group, specify a ``deploy_group`` parameter in their config file.
 Then, remove their deployment steps from ``deploy.yaml`` and replace it with a single deploy step for the deploy group.
-Finally, update your jenkins workflow by deleting and re-creating it like normal.
+Do not push your changes yet.
+Update your jenkins workflow by running the ``paasta generate-pipeline`` command, using the ``-d`` flag to specify your local soa configs.
+Make sure your jenkins pipeline marks every deploy group for deployment (i.e. your pipeline runs all the way through).
+Finally, push the changes to your soa configs repo.

+Alternatively to a jenkins pipeline, you can use ``paasta mark-for-deployment`` with the ``--deploy_group`` flag to manually mark each of your deploy groups.

 What if I don’t want to use deploy groups on my existing service?
 -----------------------------------------------------------------